 WALK HIGHLIGHTS: A short, reasonably flat walk that has boulders to climb, woodland to explore, and beautiful expansive moorland.

-HOW LONG DOES IT TAKE: Without kids, this is a 45 minute walk.
-However, with so many places to stop and play along the way, we always allow for a good couple of hours.
+HOW LONG DOES IT TAKE: Without kids, this is a 1 hour walk.
+However, with so many places to stop and play along the way, allow for a good 2-3 hours with young kids.

 PUBLIC TOILETS: There are no public toilets on this walk.

-2. From the Cork Stone, the path follows to the left across the moors.
-However, the boys always want to run down to play on the boulders to the left before we get on with the walk.
+2. From the Cork Stone, the path follows to the left across Stanton Moor.
+However, down to the left is a large depression from old quarrying, that’s begging to be played in.
+So run down to play on the boulders to the left before we get on with the walk.

-3. Along the main footpath you will notice a trig point on your right.
-Feel free to take a detour to explore.
+3. Back along the main footpath, after 150 metres you will notice a trig point on your right.
+Feel free to take a detour to explore (Stanton Moor trig point is just 70 metres from the main footpath).
 Otherwise continue across the moorland and into the woods.

 4. Once you’re in the woods, continue along the footpath, following it to the right.
+There are lots of trees begging to be climbed here!
 On the below photo take the turning on the right.
 This then leads you to Nine Ladies Circle.

-6. When you’re ready to move on, follow the path round to the right through the trees.
-This leads you out on to open moorland again.
+6. When you’re ready to move on, head over to the Nine Ladies sign to the right and then follow the path up to the right through the trees.
+This leads you out onto open moorland again.